Wok: Handles

 The handles for woks come in two styles: loops and stick.
 Loop handles mounted on opposite sides of the wok are typical in southern China.
 The twin small loop handles are the most common handle type for woks of all types and materials, and are usually made of bare metal.
 Cooks needing to hold the wok to toss the food in cooking do so by holding a loop handle with a thick towel (though some woks have spool-shaped wooden or plastic covers over the metal of the handle).
 Cooking with the tossing action in loop-handled woks requires a large amount of hand, arm and wrist strength.
 Loop handles typically come in pairs on the wok and are riveted, welded or extended from the wok basin.

 Stick handles are long, made of steel, and are usually welded or riveted to the wok basin, or are an actual direct extension of the metal of the basin.
 Stick handles are popular in northern China, where food in the wok is frequently turned with a tossing motion of the arm and wrist when stir-frying food.
 The classic stick handle is made of hollow hammered steel, but other materials may be used, including wood or plastic-covered hand grips.
 Because of their popularity in northern China, stick-handled woks are often referred to as "pao woks" or "Peking pans".
 Stick handles are normally not found on cast-iron woks since the wok is either too heavy for the handle or the metal is too thin to handle the tensile stress exerted by the handle.
 Larger-diameter woks with stick-type handles frequently incorporate a "helper" handle consisting of a loop on the opposite side of the wok, which aids in handling.

+Seasoning

+Woks are often seasoned by a process called 'Long Yao', which is particularly used by restaurants, and involves heating the wok to high temperatures (over 200C, where the Leidenfrost effect operates with water droplets) without any oil, and then cold oil is added and swirled around to coat the surface thoroughly.
+This gives a very slippery, albeit temporary, layer that prevents sticking.

+Over time, with repeated sessions of long yao woks tend to build up a seasoning layer which additionally helps prevent food from sticking during cooking.